cindyariyo/Processing_Games/README.md

 # Processing_Games
-A small collection of games made with the processing ide
+A small collection of games made with the processing IDE